-10. Step 4 -Offer Letter and Forms.
+11. Step 4 - Offer Acceptance Forms

-Once the calculations of the retrospective contribution and service credit, have been completed and agreed.
-The employer will provide the individual with an Offer Letter and other relevant information.
+Once the calculations of the retrospective contribution and service credit have been completed and agreed, the institution will provide the individual with an Offer Letter and other relevant information.

+11.1 Offer Letters

-- 10.1 Offer Letters - 1.
-There are three versions of the offer letter. - 2.
+- 1. There are three versions of the offer letter. - 2.
 One for each type of individual.
-An active member of TPS,(appendix page 26) a deferred member (appendix page 36) and a pensioner member (appendix page 45). - 3.
-The offer letters are basically the same, but there are variations depending upon the current employment status of the Applicant.
-This affects the payment options of the individual, a summary of the payment options is on page 4 of the appendix. - 4.
-The employer will be required to add information to each of the offer letters, indicated by bold text within square brackets []. - 5.
-Each offer letter must be accompanied by the following forms, for completion and return by the individual - 10.2 a) Form 1.
+An active member of TPS page 43 in the appendix, a deferred member page 52 in the appendix and a pensioner member page 60 in the appendix. - 3.
+The offer letters are basically the same, but there are variations depending upon the current employment status of the individual - 4.
+The institution will be required to add information to each of the offer letters, indicated by bold text within square brackets []. - 5.
+Each offer letter must be accompanied by the following forms, for completion and return by the individual - 11.2 A) Form 1.

 This is the election form on which the individual indicates whether or not they wish to accept the offer, made in the letter.
 The individual may also use the form to indicate their preferred option for payment and to provide details of any contribution they have made to a personal pension scheme.
-By signing the Form 1, the individual (who legally is known as the Applicant) is entering into a legally binding agreement, from which they may not withdraw.
+By signing the Form 1, the individual (who legally is known as the applicant) is entering into a legally binding agreement, from which they may not withdraw.

-Form 1 must be completed and returned, to the employer, by the individual within six months from the date of the offer letter.
-The return date must be entered on the offer letter by the employer, in the "By when must I make a decision" paragraph.
-The employer's name and address should be entered on the last page of Form 1 to indicate where the form should be returned.
+Form 1 must be completed and returned, to the institution, by the individual within six months from the date of the offer letter.
+The return date must be entered on the offer letter by the institution, in the "By when must I make a decision" paragraph.
+The institution's name and address should be entered on the last page of Form 1 to indicate where the form should be returned.

-Once it has been returned to the employer, a copy must be forwarded to TP, who will make the necessary arrangements for retrospective reinstatement to the pension scheme.
+Once it has been returned to the institution, a copy must be forwarded to TP, who will make the necessary arrangements for retrospective reinstatement to the pension scheme.

 A sample Form 1 follows each of the Offer Letters in the Appendices.
-For active members page 34 of the appendix, for deferred members page 43 of the appendix and for pensioner members page 51 of the appendix.

-10.3 b.
+11.3 b.
 Form 2.
 Withdrawal of Employment Tribunal Application.

-This form must be completed and returned to the address on the back of the form, by all individuals where agreement has been reached to settle their claim.
-Once it has been received by the ET, it will signal to the ET that the claim has been settled and the case can be withdrawn/closed.
+This form must be completed and returned to one of the addresses on the back of the form, by all individuals where agreement has been reached to settle their claim.
+When it has been received by the ET it will signal to the ET that the claim has been settled and the case can be withdrawn/closed.
 If an individual/Applicant decides to decline the offer of retrospective membership of TPS, they will still have to complete and return the Form 2 to one of the addresses on the back of the form.
 Once the completed "Withdrawal of Employment Tribunal Application" is received by the ET, the claim will be withdrawn and the case will be closed.
-There are guidance notes with the form, which should accompany the form to the Applicant.
-A sample form is at Page 53 of the Appendices.
+There are guidance notes with the form which should accompany the form to the Applicant.
+A sample form is at Page 68 of the Appendices.

-10.4 c.
+11.4 c.
 Form 64-8 Inland Revenue Authority Form

-This form, once the individual has completed it, must be returned to the employer.
-It provides the Inland Revenue with the authority to send the employer details of the individual's National Insurance Contribution refund, to enable the employer to calculate and pay the interest due to the Applicant on the overpayment of National Insurance Contributions.
-A sample form is at page 56 of the Appendices.
+This form, once it has been completed by the individual, must be returned to the institution.
+It provides the Inland Revenue with the authority to send the institution details of the individual's National Insurance Contribution refund, to enable the institution to calculate and pay the interest due to the Applicant on the overpayment of National Insurance Contributions.

-Please note that for the purposes of Form 64-8 the employer is the "agent" dealing with the claim for retrospective membership of TPS.
+Please note that for the purposes of Form 64-8 the institution is the "agent" dealing with the claim for retrospective membership of TPS.